A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Implementation Details

 The main hyperparameter that requires tuning is the latent dimension $P$.
-We tried tuning $P$ using a pseudo-likelihood Bayesian information criterion (pseudo-BIC; Erosheva, Fienberg, \& Joutard, 2007) as well as using a more computationally intensive $5$-fold cross-validation (CV) approach (details available upon request) but found that both approaches performed poorly as $N$ increased.
-We therefore use a more subjective scree plot approach based on the Monte Carlo CV method described by Hui, Warton, Ormerod, Haapaniemi, and Taskinen (2017).
+We tried tuning $P$ using a pseudo-likelihood Bayesian information criterion (pseudo-BIC; Erosheva et al., 2007) as well as using a more computationally intensive $5$-fold cross-validation (CV) approach (details available upon request) but found that both approaches performed poorly as $N$ increased.
+We therefore use a more subjective scree plot approach based on the Monte Carlo CV method described by Hui et al. (2017).
 To construct each scree plot, we first create a holdout set by randomly sampling some percentage of the item responses without replacement.
 Let $\Omega$ denote the index set for the item responses in the holdout set and let $\Omega'$ denote the indices of the item responses excluding the holdout set.
 For a fixed $P$, we fit the model using the item responses indexed by $\Omega'$.
-We denote the fitted parameters so obtained as $\hat{\boldsymbol{\theta}}$ and $\hat{\boldsymbol{\phi}}$.
-Treating the IW-ELBO with $R = 5000$ importance-weighted samples as a close approximation to the true log-likelihood (Cremer, Li, \& Duvenaud, 2018), we predict the approximate log-likelihood for the holdout set as
+We denote the fitted parameters so obtained as $\hat{\boldsymbol{\xi}} = (\hat{\boldsymbol{\theta}}^\top, \hat{\boldsymbol{\psi}}^\top)^\top$.
+Treating the IW-ELBO with $R = 5000$ IW samples as a close approximation to the true log-likelihood (Cremer et al., 2018), we predict the approximate log-likelihood for the holdout set as

+which corresponds to equation~\ref{eq:35} with $S = 1$ and $\boldsymbol{\xi} = \hat{\boldsymbol{\xi}}$.
 After performing the above procedure for several successive values of $P$, the scree plot is constructed by plotting $-\tilde{\ell}(P)$ against increasing $P$.
 The latent dimension coinciding with an ``elbow'' in the plot may be selected.
 We note that this approach differs from traditional scree plots in that we plot predicted approximate log-likelihoods rather than eigenvalues, although both approaches are interpreted similarly (i.e., look for the ``elbow'').
 We empirically evaluate this approach in the following section.